acntech/easycontainers/README.md

 With Easycontainers, developers gain a versatile tool that streamlines container management, freeing them to focus more on development and less on the operational intricacies of containers.

 ## Getting Started

+### Prerequisites

+#### Kubernetes
+For running Kubernetes containers, access to a Kubernetes cluster is required with a valid kubeconfig file located in the user's home directory.
+Make sure the kubeconfig file is correctly configured to access the desired cluster with the necessary permissions.
+For a KinD setup, see [kind-env](https://github.com/acntech/easycontainers/tree/main/src/test/resources/env/kind).

+#### Docker
+For running Docker containers, access to a Docker daemon is required.
+Make sure the Docker daemon is running and accessible from the host machine, either on localhost or as dictated by the DOCKER_HOST environment variable.
+For an example setup, see [docker-env](https://github.com/acntech/easycontainers/tree/main/src/test/resources/env/docker).

+#### Development Environment
+- Java 21 or higher
+- Kotlin 1.9.0 or higher
+- Maven 3.8.4 or higher
+- KinD 0.22 or higher (for Kubernetes)
+- Docker 26.0 or higher (for Docker)
+- See example environment setup scripts in the [test-env](https://github.com/acntech/easycontainers/tree/main/src/test/resources/env) folder for running the tests.

 ### Starting a container